top of page

 Teen Grief Peer Support Training

-This Training provides grade 11 and 12 students with an introduction to grief and loss with practical hands-on skills, knowledge, and strategies to provide peer bereavement support.
-This course is experiential and will require participants to share on a personal level.
-There are opportunities to volunteer at AHS once the students have successfully completed the training.
+Teen Grief Peer Support Training is a 20-hour training program that has been tailored to provide grade 11 and 12 students with a basic introduction to grief; loss; and practical hands-on skills, knowledge, and strategies to provide peer support to grieving children and teens.
+Following the training, students are equipped to volunteer in some capacity at Abbotsford Hospice Society.
+The training and volunteer opportunities may be used to satisfy the Career Exploration component of the Career Life Connections course.
 Please connect with your school counsellor at the beginning of the school year if you wish to join this training.

-For more information about our Children and Youth Program email
+For more information about our Children & Youth Grief Support Program

 bottom of page